skies.dev

 We have the pieces in place to write getServerSideProps.

-Generating the Sitemap in getServerSideProps
+Write the response in getServerSideProps

 pages/sitemap.xml.tsx